 Charismatic Prayer Group

-This group meets at 7 pm on the 4th Tuesday of the month, September through June.
+This group meets at 1 pm on the 3rd Wednesday and at 7 pm on the 4th Tuesday of the month, September through June.
 We gather to praise the Lord, using the gifts He’s given us.
 We sing, praise and pray for the Church, our nation, and our own needs.
 Frequently after our meetings we will pray over individuals requesting that.

 Divine Mercy Chaplet for the Sick and Dying